Frequently Asked Questions

 I was arrested last night for a suspected DUI, submitted to a blood test after being taken to the hospital, but the officer released me without filing any charges or giving me any paperwork.
 Am I going to be charged with DUI?

-How can the police officer charge me with DUI when they did not see me driving?
+Can the police charge me with DUI if they did not see me driving?

 Can I have the charges dismissed because the officer did not tell me why I was being arrested and did not Mirandize me?